-Injured on duty and no longer fit for active service, soon-to-be-ex-Coast Guard Bran Kaulana is drifting, filling his days helping out at the Wai Ola Rescue Center, one of Honolulu’s wildlife charities.
-He’s working with the new veterinary, Steve, a man drawn to O’ahu by his fascination with dolphins.
+Injured Coast Guard Bran Kaulana is filling his days working at the Wai Ola Rescue Center, one of Honolulu’s wildlife charities, with new veterinary, Steve, a man drawn to O’ahu by his fascination with dolphins.
 As their friendship slowly deepens into love, the two men are caught up in the mystery of injured seals and dolphins, a ruthless gang of smugglers and a not-so-dormant undersea lava vent.

 Six months on from his injuries, Bran was as physically fit as he had ever been.
 He could swim, surf and scuba-dive.
 He'd rejoined Hui's Gym, had started to play the occasional game of squash when Hui was free, had gone back to playing golf occasionally.
 Yet that wasn't good enough for the Coast Guard.
 Other people's lives could depend on his level of fitness and neither he nor the Board would take chances.
 Tellingly, Hui had suggested that he drop karate and take up aikido instead.
 There simply wasn't the mobility in his left hip anymore.

 But getting his ass into gear and looking for another career was a step too far.
 He knew it would have to be done but the mental impetus was hard to maintain.
 Drifting with the tide was simpler.
 PTSD, his friends would mutter when they thought he wasn't listening.
 Only to be expected.READ MORE

 "Koa?"
 There was a crisp rap of knuckles on the bathroom door and Connie Albright's rich contralto kicked him out of the zone.
 He didn't know if he were relieved or resentful.
 "It's getting late and they'll be waiting for us.
 You ready to go, honey?"